The UK NSC policy on Placenta praevia screening in pregnancy

 » Read more about placenta praevia from the Royal College of Obstetricians & Gynaecologists

 » Also see the UK NSC policy on vasa praevia

 Why is screening not recommended by UK NSC?

-Assessment of the position of the placenta is an established part of the routine 18 – 20+6 week ultrasound scan.
-The RCOG and NICE provide guidance to health professionals.
+Assessment of the position of the placenta is an established part of the routine 18 – 20+6 week ultrasound scan and if it is low the woman will be recalled later in pregnancy for monitoring.
+The Royal College of Obstetricians and Gynaecologists (RCOG) and NICE provide guidance for health professionals.

 • British Maternal & Fetal Medicine Society